Ji-Hwan Bae Preview, Player Props: Pirates vs. Marlins

 Ji-Hwan Bae At The Plate

-- He has hit a long ball in two of 101 games played this year, and in 0.5% of his plate appearances.
+- In 101 games played this season, he has hit a homer in only two of them.

-- Bae has had at least one RBI in 22.8% of his games this year (23 of 101), with more than one RBI seven times (6.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Bae has had an RBI in 23 games this year (22.8%), including seven multi-RBI outings (6.9%).
+He has also driven home three or more of his team's runs in two contests.

 - He has scored in 41 games this season (40.6%), including multiple runs in 11 games.